Citation, DOI, disclosures and article data

-Pericardial mesothelioma refers to a mesothelioma arising primarily from the pericardium.
+Pericardial mesothelioma refers to mesothelioma arising primarily from the pericardium.

 They are rare and are only thought to account for ~0.7% of all malignant mesotheliomas.
 There is male to female predominance of approximately 3:1.

-The presentation of pericardial mesothelioma is non-specific with complaints of dyspnoea, chest pain and weight loss.
+The presentation of pericardial mesothelioma is non-specific with complaints of dyspnea, chest pain, and weight loss.

-Pericardial mesothelioma can present as a localised or diffuse mass.
+Pericardial mesothelioma can present as a localized or diffuse mass.